How to apply for RHI

-You may come across companies which will help fund your renewable heating system in exchange for receiving your RHI payments.
+You may come across companies that will help fund your renewable heating system in exchange for receiving your RHI payments.
 This could make renewable heating an option for you if you can’t afford the upfront costs of installing it.
-But there are specific rules around these types of agreements which you should know before you apply.
+But there are specific rules around these types of agreements that you should know before you apply.

 It was launched in June 2018 to stop other third-party financing models using the RHI, Ofgem said.
 So if you’re tempted, make sure the agreement you’re considering meets the rules.
 These include that:

-- the investor must contribute to some of the costs of the system, though you can partially fund it yourself.
+- the investor must contribute to some of the costs of the system, although you can partially fund it yourself.

 - the investor is not allowed to own your heating system, nor repossess it.

 The RHI application process is largely the same as if you were going to receive the payments yourself (see above).
-But you must specify that you wish to apply under Assignment of Rights and nominate your ‘registered investor’ (the company which you agree will receive the RHI payments).
+However, you must specify that you wish to apply under Assignment of Rights and nominate your ‘registered investor’ (the company you agree will receive the RHI payments).